paulosuzart/paulosuzart.github.io/_posts/2026-02-05-part-I-the-vibe-manifesto.md

 ## 1. The AI is not an oracle.

 It's a tool with no context.
 We don't validate human expertise by checking with this or that LLM.
 We don't end debates with "but the LLM says so."
 The AI hasn't sat in our meetings, doesn't know our users, and can't see our codebase.
-We treat its output as input — not as verdict.
+We treat its output as input, not as verdict.

 ## 2. Someone must own every decision.

 "The AI suggested it" is not a defense.
 If it's in the code, someone chose to put it there.
 We name that person.
-We build the muscle of standing behind choices—even when we're uncertain, even when we used AI to get there.
+We build the muscle of standing behind choices; even when we're uncertain, even when we used AI to get there.

 ## 3. We name things before we build them.